theRAPTLab/gsgo/docs/10-tips/10-tips-npm.md

 * `client/index.js`
 * `server/index.js`

 This is a bit unusual, but it allows us to import the library directly from npm, since `package.json` doesn't let you define multiple out files in `main`.
-You can specific
+You can specify multiple configs to run however by exporting an **array of config objects** from the `webpack.config.js` file.
+Then to